Primary tabs

 Corvallis, OR 97331

-I teach large-enrollment non-major courses in Soil Science and Environmental Science for the Sustainability Double-Degree program and the Crop and Soil Science Department at Oregon State University, both on the Corvallis campus and via OSU E-campus.
+I develop and teach Soils courses in the Crop and Soil Science Department, both on the Corvallis campus and via Ecampus.